mirumee/ariadne-website/website/server_versioned_docs/version-0.18/documenting-schema.md

 ---
-id: version-0.18-documenting-schema
+id: documenting-schema
 title: Documenting schema
-original_id: documenting-schema
 ---

 The GraphQL specification includes two features that make documentation and schema exploration easy and powerful.
 Those features are descriptions and introspection queries.

 There is now a rich ecosystem of tools built on top of those features.
 Some of which include IDE plugins, code generators and interactive API explorers.

 ## GraphQL explorers

 Popular GraphQL explorers allow developers and clients to explore the contents of your schema:

 ![GraphQL Playground example](assets/graphql-playground-example.jpg)

 ## Descriptions